kroman0/products/qtheme.template/trunk/qthemetemplate/README.txt

     ...

-In profiles/default directory added viewlets.xml profile
-with registration new viewlet, ordered for specified viewlet manager.
+viewlets.xml profile is added to profiles/default directory with new viewlet registration, ordered for specified viewlet manager.

     >>> 'viewlets.xml' in os.listdir('profiles/default')
     True